sherrli/Testing-Automation/README.md

 Main APIs
 ============
+**spreadsheet.py**<br/>
+	A class with functions to use client credentials to write to google spreadsheets.
+Imported and used in various test scripts.

 **check_status.py**<br/>
 	My API for making http requests on websites.
-Uses python requestsm module to verify the status code of a url before using webdriver to open websites.
+Uses python requests module to verify the status code of a url before using webdriver to open websites.
+Used in all selenium test scripts.

 **create_log.py**<br/>
   	My API for generating a log file at the start of each test script.
 Uses python logging and datetime modules to generate a log folder and file based on current system time.
+Kind of not used as much as spreadsheet.py.

 **write_log.py**<br/>
   	My API for writing to the log file.